-Located in Chifeng Street of the Zhongshan District, alongside a variety of other creative outlets and collectives, Par Store is known for their laid-back sense of style and business etiquette
+Located in Chifeng Street of the Zhongshan District, alongside a variety of other creative outlets and collectives, Par Store is famous for their laid-back sense of style and business etiquette

 The integration of the underground-culture mindset